What happens after I complain to a remittance transfer provider about a problem with an international money transfer?

 You may also have the right to receive copies of documentation relating to your money transfer.

 These requirements do not apply to every company that sends money internationally.
 But other protections may be available to you, depending on how you send the money and the laws in your state.
-Contact your state attorney general or state financial regulator for more about your state’s laws.
+Contact your or state financial regulator for more about your state’s laws.